vvangelovski/django-audit-log/README.rst

 `The documentation can be found here <https://readthedocs.org/projects/django-audit-log/>`_

+**Tracking full model history on M2M relations Is not supported yet.**
 **Version 0.3.0 onwards is tested with Django 1.6.
 It should work with older versions of Django, but may break things unexpectedly!**

 *Note: This project was not maintained actively for a while.
 One of the reasons was that I wasn't receiving email notifications from GitHub.
 The other reason: We were using it just on a couple of projects that were frozen to old versions of Django.
-If you need any help with the project you can contact me by email directly if I don't respond to your github issues.*
+If you need any help with the project you can contact me by email directly if I don't respond to your GitHub issues.
+Feel free to nudge me over email if you have a patch for something.
+You can find my email in the AUTHORS file.*